heidiwik/logoroulette/README.md

 # Logo roulette

-WordPress-plugin for displaying sponsor logos in widget at random order.
+WordPress plugin for displaying sponsor logos in widget at random order.
 Links to sponsor website.

 ## Description